FastestMolasses/CodeEdit/Getting-Started.md

 <img width="1012" alt="ui-diagram" src="https://user-images.githubusercontent.com/806104/195441086-a19e34be-2c4e-4457-b265-74930da03475.png">

-The `Features` folder pretty self descriptive.
-The above diagram is used a reference to help decide in what folders the features are split.
+The `Features` folder is pretty self descriptive.
+The above diagram is used as a reference to help decide in what folders the features are split.
 When you are writing new code, always check there is already a feature folder for it that it belongs in.
 Otherwise just create a new folder for it.
 (In case you don't know if it's a new feature or not, feel free to ask in the Discord or just create a PR and then other developers can comment)

 Every feature should be structure as "Package by layer" which looks something like this: